Jean-Ehrland RICCI: h-index, Total Citations, and Citation Map

 About Jean-Ehrland RICCI's research

-Their most-cited work, “Guidelines for the use and interpretation of assays for monitoring autophagy (4th edition)1” (2021), has accumulated 14,911 citations.
-Other influential works include “A unified model for apical caspase activation” (2003) with 1,426 citations and “Consensus guidelines for the detection of immunogenic cell death” (2014) with 972 citations.
+Their most-cited work, “Guidelines for the use and interpretation of assays for monitoring autophagy (4th edition)1” (2021), has accumulated 15,115 citations.
+Other influential works include “Guidelines for the use and interpretation of assays for monitoring autophagy (4th edition)1” (2021) with 14,911 citations and “A unified model for apical caspase activation” (2003) with 1,430 citations.